ericsonga/APCSAReview/_sources/Unit5-Writing-Classes/topic-5-4-accessor-methods.rst

 Summary
 -------

-- An accessor method allows other objects to obtain the value of instance variables or static variables.
+- A getter allows other objects to obtain the value of instance variables or static variables.

 - A non-void method returns a single value.
 Its header includes the return type in place of the keyword void.

+- A getter is a non-void method that returns the value of an instance variable.
+  Its return type matches the type of the instance variable.
-- Accessor methods that return primitive types use "return by value" where a copy of the value is returned.

-- When the ``return`` expression is a reference to an object, a copy of that reference is returned, not a copy of the object.
+- Methods "return by value" where a copy of the value is returned.
+When the value is a primitive type, the value is copied.
+When the value is a reference to an object, the reference is copied, not the object.

 - The ``return`` keyword is used to return the flow of control to the point immediately following where the method or constructor was called.

 - The ``toString`` method is an overridden method that is included in classes to provide a description of a specific object.
 It generally includes what values are stored in the instance data of the object.

 - If ``System.out.print`` or ``System.out.println`` is passed an object, that object’s ``toString`` method is called, and the returned ``String`` is printed.

 - An object’s ``toString`` method is also used to get the ``String`` representation used when concatenating the object to a ``String`` with the ``+`` operator.

 AP Practice